 With touchpoints trapped in different systems, there’s no unified view of the account.
 And no way to tie the contract back to the spend that sparked it.

-When finance asks, “Show me the ROI”, you’re left with dashboards full of metrics but no provable line to revenue.
+When finance asks, “Show me the ROI”, you’re left with dashboards full of metrics but no provable line to revenue, just activity without accountability or measurable marketing performance.

 It’s time to run marketing with the same discipline as your factory floor - measured, optimised, repeatable - so high-value leads roll off the line as reliably as finished parts.

-A winning system always starts with strategy before tactics.
+A winning system always starts with developing a solid marketing strategy before rolling out tactics.

 Document your ideal customer profiles (ICP) and develop detailed buyer personas.
 Define what differentiates you from competitors.
 What value do you have that no price-shaving rival can copy?